-ServerLocator locator = ActiveMQClient.createServerLocatorWithoutHA(new TransportConfiguration(InVMConnectorFactory.class.getName()));

-// In this simple example, we just use one session for both // producing and consuming ClientSessionFactory factory = locator.createClientSessionFactory(); ClientSession session = factory.createSession();

-// A producer is associated with an address ...
-ClientProducer producer = session.createProducer("example"); ClientMessage message = session.createMessage(true); message.getBodyBuffer().writeString("Hello");

-// We need a queue attached to the address ... session.createQueue("example", "example", true);

-// And a consumer attached to the queue ...
-ClientConsumer consumer = session.createConsumer("example");

-// Once we have a queue, we can send the message ... producer.send(message);

-// We need to start the session before we can -receive- messages ... session.start(); ClientMessage msgReceived = consumer.receive();

-System.out.println("message = " + msgReceived.getBodyBuffer().readString());
+''' ServerLocator locator = ActiveMQClient.createServerLocatorWithoutHA( new TransportConfiguration( InVMConnectorFactory.class.getName())); // In this simple example, we just use one session for both // producing and consuming ClientSessionFactory = locator.createClientSessionFactory(); ClientSession session = factory.createSession(); // A producer is associated with an address ...
+ClientProducer producer = session.createProducer("example"); ClientMessage message = session.createMessage(true); message.getBodyBuffer().writeString("Hello"); // We need a queue attached to the address ... session.createQueue("example", "example", true); // And a consumer attached to the queue ...
+ClientConsumer consumer = session.createConsumer("example"); // Once we have a queue, we can send the message ... producer.send(message); // We need to start the session before we can -receive- messages ... session.start(); ClientMessage msgReceived = consumer.receive(); System.out.println("message = " + msgReceived.getBodyBuffer().readString()); session.close(); '''

-session.close();

 8.6.
-MESSAGING BEHIND A LOAD BALANCER
+MESSAGING THROUGH A LOAD BALANCER

-When using JBoss EAP as a load balancer, messaging is supported behind either a static Undertow HTTP load balancer, or behind a mod_cluster load balancer.
+When using JBoss EAP as a load balancer, clients can call messaging servers behind either a static Undertow HTTP load balancer, or behind a mod_cluster load balancer.

-Messaging behind a static http load balancer has the following requirements:
+Configurations to support messaging clients calling messaging servers through a static load balancer must meet the following requirements: